bgreenlee/spelling-beat/README.md

 make words
 ```

-This will filter the dictionary, removing proper nouns, words shorter than 4 characters, words with an "s", and words having more than 7 distinct letters, and remove words in the exclude-words list.
-Then copy the contents of `words-filtered` into [line 4 of application.js](js/application.js#L4).
+This will filter the dictionary, removing proper nouns, words shorter than 4 characters, words with an "s", and words having more than 7 distinct letters, and then iterate through answers.log, comparing it to the official word list to figure out what words to add and remove.
+It writes the final word list to `words-filtered`.
+You then copy the contents of `words-filtered` into [line 4 of application.js](js/application.js#L4).

 ## Legalese